J. F. C. Fuller

 Major-General John Frederick Charles "Boney" Fuller (1 September 1878 – 10 February 1966) was a senior British Army officer, a military historian and strategist, a fascist, and an occultist.

 During World War I, Fuller became a staff officer in the Tank Corps and helped plan the tank attack during the Battle of Cambrai.
 His Plan 1919 for a fully mechanised offensive against the German army was not implemented, due to the end of the war.

 As a military theorist, Fuller was highly prolific and his ideas influenced army officers in Britain, Germany and the USA.
 He emphasised the potential of new weapons, especially tanks and aircraft, and was regarded as one of the progenitors of blitzkrieg.

 After retiring from the Army, Fuller became an admirer of Nazism, and a member of several fascist and pro-Nazi organisations including the British Union of Fascists and the Right Club.
 In 1940 he was involved in two coup plots against the British government.
 Despite this, unlike many other British fascists, he avoided internment, possibly due to his military connections.

-Fuller was also interested in the occult, particularly magick and Thelema.